yp87/HomeAssistant/README.md

 TODO:
+- Use containerized database and add to docker-compose
+- ~~HomeAssistant: cleanup multi script loops in favor of new repeat mode~~
 - ~~HomeAssistant: change custom_components huesensor to use git submodule that points to the original github~~ Removed the custom_component in favor of events from the official component.
-- Use containerized database and add to docker-compose
-- HomeAssistant: cleanup multi script loops in favor of new repeat mode
 - ~~When supervisor restarts home assistant because only configurations were changed, send a restart command to home assistant instead of restarting the whole container~~
 - ~~Correctly implement supervisor's home assistant notifier to send messages to home assistant~~
 - ~~Only restart home assistant if config changed~~